 Something you want to be aware of before opting for a co-op?
 They aren’t regulated by states or on a federal level like insurance companies are.
 Before signing up for it, ask around and see if anyone has negative or positive experiences with a particular co-op.

 If you don’t go to the doctor often (aside from routine checkups), you may want to look into supplemental insurance instead.
 Or, couple supplemental insurance with one of the other types of insurance on this list.
 It’s especially beneficial for freelancers because it can pay you benefits if you are not able to work for a certain period of time.

 Supplemental insurance can cover in-patient hospital costs.
 There’s even supplemental insurance for cancer treatments (these plans are generally sold separately from supplemental insurance).

 How to Freelance With Flat-Fee Doctors

 Finally, if none of the above ideas are in your price range, you can always just book an appointment at a flat-fee doctor.
-This works well for anyone who wants to keep Cobra on the backburner or simply only visits the doctor for preventative care.
+This works well for anyone who wants to keep Cobra on the backburner or who only visits the doctor for preventative care.

-Many doctors only charge around $100 for a physical or a pap (most will charge patients less than an insurance company).
+Many doctors charge around $100 for a physical or a pap (most will charge patients less than an insurance company).

 If you only plan on visiting the doctor a few times a year, you’re better off coupling flat-fee doctor visits with either Cobra or emergency insurance.